Adam & Paul: Plot

-The pair mug an adolescent with Down syndrome, but find he has neither cash nor valuables.
-Later, a furious man violently confronts them, accusing them of spreading rumours that he owes them money.
+A furious man violently confronts them, accusing them of spreading rumours that he owes them money.
 He identifies himself as Clank.
 Clank and his friend Zippy kidnap the two and force them to keep a lookout for trouble while they "cause a bit of mayhem" in a nearby garage with baseball bats.
 Adam and Paul fail to notice the arrival of police, and both Clank and Zippy are arrested.

 They decide to take Clank's car to a fence, but crash in the process.
-Sitting on an old cooker down a back lane, they come across a large television set.
-With the help of a fence named Kittser, they take the TV to Ballymun and attempt to sell it to an older man.
+They come find a television set and – with the help of a fence named Kittser – take it to Ballymun and attempt to sell it to an older man.
 But Kittser and the buyer argue and the TV gets damaged in the altercation, forcing a demoralised Adam and Paul to leave.
 On their way out, they pass the door of drug dealer Martin who is being attacked by a gang of vigilantes.
 As the two sit outside the block, the contents of Martin's flat are thrown off of his tower block and land on the ground around the boys including two bags of heroin.

 After spending the night in the centre of Dublin intoxicated on their find, Paul wakes up the next morning on Dublin Bay.
 Adam, who is lying behind him, has overdosed and died.
 Paul, visibly distraught and conflicted, resigns to taking the two bags of heroin from Adam's pockets and leaving.